triinlutsoja/FlyTravel/README.md

     - sortDir (optional): Sort direction.
 Allowed values: ASC, DESC (default is ASC).
   - Example request: GET http://localhost:8080/flights/filter?destination=Los%20Angeles&minPrice=100&maxPrice=500&orderBy=price&sortDir=ASC
 - **GET /flights/dropdowns**: Returns a HashMap with distinct departures and destinations.
+- **GET /seats**: Returns a list of Seat objects for a specific flight.
+Returned seat table data is manipulated after the database query, some seats are automatically booked but these demo bookings are not inserted back to the database table.
+  - Query parameters for /seats:
+    - flightId: The ID of the flight for which to retrieve the seating plan.

 ### Frontend implementation